teamhanko/hanko/backend/docs/Config.md

     # Default: 465
     #
     port: ""
-    user: ""
+    user: "CHANGE-ME"
-    password: ""
+    password: "CHANGE-ME"
 ## webauthn ##
 #
-# Configures web authentication
+# Configures Web Authentication (WebAuthn).
 #
 webauthn:
   ## timeout ##
   #
-  # Configures how long a web authentication request is valid and the user can confirm it.
-Value is in milliseconds
+  # Configures how long a WebAuthn request is valid and the user can confirm it.
+Value is in milliseconds.
   #
   # Default: 60000
   #
-  timeout: 0
+  timeout: 60000
   relying_party:
     ## id ##
     #
-    # ID sets the host on which web authentication can be used.
+    # Sets the host on which WebAuthn should be used.
     #
     # Examples:
     # - localhost